BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### [Odds of Winning & Payout distribution](/administration/games/lottorace#set-odds-of-winning)

-Odds can be set in 3 different ways.
+Odds can be set in a number of ways for Tournaments and Instant Games.

 > Tournament Odds
 {.is-info}